cristianeaston/bullseye-game/README.md

 # bullseye-game
-Game created following a raywenderlich.com tutorial.
+Basic game created when going through a beginner iOS and swift development.